isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-09-12-post-the-tiger-within.md

 <div style="background-color: white;"><br><img src="/images/Vol-12-issue-3/the-tiger-within/01-tiger-within.jpg">Hongli spearing a tiger.
 One of the many paintings of Prince Bao Hongli who ascended the throne in 1736 as the Qianlong Emperor (1735–96).
 Artist unknown; ink and colour on silk.
 Palace Museum, Beijing. <i>Courtesy of Wikimedia Commons.</i></div>

-<center>“Tyger, Tyger, burning bright, In the forests of the night”1</center>
+<center>“Tyger, Tyger, burning bright, In the forests of the night” [^1]</center>
 <p align="right">– William Blake</p>

 One of the reasons we draw is to capture and share an experience, or express our feelings – whether scratched into a cave’s rocky wall or artfully painted with oil or watercolour.
 One of the reasons we look at art is because we want to be entertained, to see something captivating or exciting.
 It is for good reason that the tiger has become one of the most written about and depicted animals in literature and art.
-Enter the tiger as portrayed in Asia…
+Enter the tiger as portrayed in Asia.

 #### **China**